xzeu/tz/docs/en/unit_testing.md

 3. Improving test efficiency: Some external modules may perform time-consuming operations, such as network requests, file read/write operations, etc. By using mock objects, we can avoid executing these operations in reality, thereby improving the execution speed and efficiency of tests.

-In the nunu project, we use the following mocking libraries to help us write unit tests:
+In the tz project, we use the following mocking libraries to help us write unit tests:

 * github.com/golang/mock            // A mocking library open-sourced by Google
 * github.com/go-redis/redismock/v9  // Provides mock testing for Redis queries, compatible with github.com/redis/go-redis/v9